Penalty Notices

 Children and Young People with Medical Needs

-Guidance on how education settings should support children/young people who have medical needs and information about individual health care plans.
+Guidance on how education settings should support children/young people who have medical needs (in terms of both physical and mental health)